richforest0506/Nextjs-Frasers/README.md

 Make changes to the website info in the public folder or the components Deploy the application using Netlify, Vercel, or another service.

-## Deploy

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-Check out the [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
-## License

-This project is licensed under the MIT License - see the LICENSE.md file for details